0ddjob/Sinclair/README.md

 22-May-2025: Work in progress<br>

 # [ZX80 Gaming Keyboard](/ZX80_Gaming_Keyboard)
 The cursor keys on a ZX80/ZX81 are the 5/6/7/8 numeric keys along the top row.
 My simple brain can't readily adapt to this in games like ZX80 KONG or PACMAN so this is just a ZX80/ZX81 compatible keyboard with additional cursor keys.
-Designed for use with the Minstrel 2 computer.
+Designed initially for use with the Minstrel 2 computer (ZX80), but can also be used with the ZX80, Minstrel 3/ZX81 and Minstrel 4th/Jupiter Ace.

 ## Video
 [Minstrel 2 (Sinclair ZX80 Clone): Part 3 (Gaming Keyboard)](https://youtu.be/veES_CpFuDQ)